-The Handbook for Highly Sensitive People: How to Transform Feeling Overwhelmed and Frazzled to Empowered and Fulfilled is written by Mel Collins, who describes herself as a counsellor, spiritual healer, and reiki master, as well as a highly sensitive person (HSP).
+The Handbook for Highly Sensitive People is written by Mel Collins, who describes herself as a counsellor, spiritual healer, and reiki master, as well as a highly sensitive person (HSP).

 The book begins with a description of the characteristics of HSPs.
 The author explains that they process emotions on a deeper level than others, and tend to be highly empathic and intuitive.
 They also have difficulty tolerating high levels of sensory stimulation.
 She also says that HSPs are more intuitive.
 The author writes that HSPs “are some of the strongest people I know and can be assets in any environment, personal or professional, if understood and respected for who they are.”

-There is a top ten list of challenges faced by HSPs, along with tips to help address them.
+The book includes a top ten list of challenges faced by HSPs, with tips to address them.
 They include being empathic sponges, deep emotional sensitivity, and a feeling of not belonging.
 The author also observes that HSPs appear to dissociate more easily.
-They also tend to be susceptible to chronic fatigue, fibromyalgia, and digestive issues, which she says may “represent problems with HSPs ‘digesting’ other peoples’ issues and processing them”.
+They also tend to be susceptible to chronic fatigue, fibromyalgia, and digestive issues, which she says may “represent problems with HSPs ‘digesting’ other peoples’ issues and processing them.”
 Whether or not that’s true in a literal sense, it’s an interesting idea.
-There is also a helpful discussion of the masks that people may construct to hide their real selves, and explains how HSPs tend to identify with certain types of masks.
+There is also a helpful discussion of the masks that people may construct to hide their real selves.

 There is a significant amount of non-mainstream alternative material in the book.
 My biggest concern was statements that were presented as scientific fact without anything to back them up.
 A few examples of things that struck me as dubious: